amroibrahim/DIYDoom/tutorial/README.md

 4. Read all the directories and print them.

 ## Design
-let's keep things simple for now.
+Let's keep things simple for now.
-let's have a class to just open and load the WAD and call it WADLoader.
+Let's have a class to just open and load the WAD and call it WADLoader.
 Then let's have a class responsible for reading the Data based on their formats and call it WADReader.
 We will also need a simple main function that calls those classes.